subendhu19/academic-kickstart-2/content/authors/admin/_index.md

 Prior to this, I worked with Prof. Hong Yu on safe and interpretable machine learning in healthcare.

 When I'm not working on research, I'm mostly playing on my PS5 or cheering for India in cricket.
-I also enjoy tennis, running, and football.
+I also enjoy tennis and cooking with my wonderful and brilliant fiancé *[Emily First](https://people.cs.umass.edu/~efirst/)*.